peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 -> **PDM**: All-in-one tool and easy to use

-## Grounds
+## Reasons

 - Fast dependency resolver
 - Support [PEP 621](https://peps.python.org/pep-0621/) style `pyproject.toml`
 - Included Task-runner (`pdm run`)

 <!--
 Second.
-If you are an application developer lightweight, I recommend PDM.
+If you are an application developer, **I recommend PDM.**
 I think it's needed everything is included and easy to use.
 It will be especially value-able if you are developing a large project or many people are involved in the project.
 -->